flagship-io/abtasty-cli/docs/documentation/abtasty-cli.md

 ---
 ## abtasty-cli

-flagship manage your campaigns, project, users etc...
+abtasty-cli let you manage your campaigns, project, flags, etc... on both product web experimentation and feature experimentation

 ### Synopsis

-flagship is the main command, used to manage campaigns, projects, users, variation groups and variations
+abtasty-cli is the main command, used to manage campaigns, projects, flags, etc... on both product web experimentation and feature experimentation

+	- Web Experimentation is a customer experience optimization product that blends advanced testing with simple experience building to reach conversion goals confidently and quickly.

-	Flagship is a feature flagging platform for modern developers.
+	- Feature Experimentation and Rollout is a feature flagging platform for modern developers.
 	Separate code deployments from feature releases to accelerate development cycles and mitigate risks.

-	Complete documentation is available at https://docs.developers.flagship.io/docs/flagship-command-line-interface
+	Complete documentation is available at https://docs.developers.flagship.io/docs/abtasty-cli-command-line-interface

 ```
 abtasty-cli [flags]